 Dreafes Public Schools does not discriminate on the basis of race, color, national origin, religion, see (including pregnancy), mantal status, sexual orientation, disability, age, genetic information, genetic identity, genetic expression, oftioenthip status, welcans status, posticular affiliation or contentric status in this programs, cultivities and employment and provides equal access to the Bby Scouts and other designated youth groups.
 The following individual has been designated to accept allegations regarding new discrimination policies.
 Superintendent of Schools, 25T Schoolmang Street, Oranta, M.E.
-66(31) 4537-329-36222, the following persons have been designated to handle impairies regarding the rare-discrimination policies.
+66(31) 4537-359-3622, the following persons have been designated to handle impairies regarding the rare-discrimination policies.
 Director of Equity and M.E.
-Schools School Schools (School School) and control and acceptance of the school of Equity and M.E.
-Schools School and Diversity, 3215 Curning Street, Dreaha, NE 68131 (531-299-0307).
+Schools School Schools (School School) and control and schools and schools are discrimination policies.
+Director of Equity and M.E.
+Schools (School School). and Diversity, 3215 Curning Street, Dreaha, NE 68131 (531-299-0307).

-^{ } For students who have successfully completed Physical Science in 8th grade, their sequence will begin with Biology.
+\ \ For students who have successfully completed Physical Science in 8th grade, their sequence will begin with Biology.